vmware-tanzu-labs/yaml-overlay-tool/README.md

 ##### document_query Qualifier

-The `document_query` qualifier can be used on either `commonOverlays` or the `overlays` key on a `yaml_files.path`, but cannot be used under the `documents` key.
+The `document_query` qualifier can be used on either `commonOverlays` or the `overlays` key on a `yamlFiles.path`, but cannot be used under the `documents` key.
 The purpose of a `document_query` is to qualify an overlay operation by checking for a value or multiple values contained in a yaml document within a file.

 Think of the `document_query` as groups of conditions that must be met before applying this overlay to the yaml document.
 Only one group of `conditions` must all match prior to qualifying the application of an overlay.